Puss in Boots (Shrek): Shrek Forever After

 Puss is present in the film Shrek Forever After, at the beginning of which he attends the first birthday party of Shrek and Fiona's children.
 In the alternate universe created by the film's antagonist, Rumpelstiltskin, and entered by Shrek, Puss has gained weight and is Fiona's pet after his retirement.
-Realizing that Shrek and Fiona have feelings for each other, Puss becomes Shrek's friend.
-When Shrek, Fiona, and the other ogres in this universe are captured at Rumpelstiltskin's behest, Puss and Donkey save Shrek and Fiona; Puss is a key participant in the later battle against Rumpelstiltskin and his allies.
-Shrek returns to the real universe, where Puss (as his usual self) enjoys the birthday party with the other characters.
+Realizing that Shrek has feelings for Fiona and knows about her curse, Puss befriends Shrek.
+When Shrek, Fiona, and the other ogres in this universe are captured, Puss and Donkey save Shrek and Fiona; Puss is a key participant in the later battle against Rumpelstiltskin and his allies.
+Shrek returns to his real universe, where Puss as his usual self enjoys the birthday party with the other characters.

 Puss in Boots

 The film Puss in Boots is a spin-off from, and prequel to, the Shrek films.
-After he was abandoned when he was little, Puss finds shelter at an orphanage in the Spanish town of San Ricardo and is adopted by Imelda, the caretaker of the orphanage.
-He becomes friends with Humpty Alexander Dumpty, another resident of the orphanage who gives him the name "Puss" and with whom he decides to find the magic beans that would bring them to the Golden Goose (which lays golden eggs).
+After he was abandoned as a kitten, Puss finds shelter at an orphanage in the Spanish town of San Ricardo and is adopted by Imelda, the caretaker of the orphanage.
+He becomes friends with Humpty Alexander Dumpty, another resident of the orphanage who gives him the name "Puss" and with whom he decides to find the magic beans that would bring them to the Golden Goose.
 Puss performs a heroic act, for which he receives acclaim and his boots.
-His bond with Humpty begins to fray, and Humpty compels Puss to (unknowingly) rob a bank with him.
-Puss leaves San Ricardo; years later, he learns who owns the magic beans and plans to steal them.
+His bond with Humpty begins to fray, and Humpty compels Puss to unknowingly rob the town's bank.
+This causes Puss to become a wanted fugitive and leave San Ricardo; years later, he learns who owns the magic beans and plans to steal them.
 He meets a cat who also wants to steal them: Kitty Softpaws, Humpty's partner.
 Humpty asks Puss to join them in their search for the beans, and Puss eventually accepts.
 They find the beans, plant them, and a beanstalk brings them to a castle in the sky.
 They find the Golden Goose and return with it to the ground.
 Puss returns to San Ricardo, where he realizes that Humpty has been plotting against him.
 Puss is arrested, and he learns that the Golden Goose's mother will come and try to retrieve it.
-With Kitty's help, Puss escapes, goes to Humpty, and they reconcile.
+With Kitty's help, Puss escapes, confronts Humpty who unleashes his wounded pride to Puss, and they reconcile.
 Humpty sacrifices himself to allow Puss to save the Golden Goose and return it to its mother (preventing the town's destruction), and Puss and Kitty escape the town guards.

 Puss in Boots: The Last Wish

 Puss is once again the title character and protagonist in Puss in Boots: The Last Wish, a sequel to the 2011 film Puss in Boots; in the sequel, having used eight of his nine lives, Puss begins a journey to find the fabled Wishing Star and use it to restore his lost lives.
-As he started crying at his own funeral, it is revealed that he wears eyeliner.